Designing a Purposefull Life

 DESIGNING A PURPOSEFULL LIFE

-Now, some four decades later, on looking back, I realise everything has fallen in place neatly quite like finding my Ikigai, the Japanese art of bringing meaning and happiness into one’s life.
+Now, some three decades later, looking back, I realise everything has fallen in place neatly quite like finding my Ikigai which is the Japanese art of bringing meaning and happiness into one’s life.
 Forced fruits are never sweet so I allowed my life to follow a natural course.
-An early eye opener occurred, as a student, while waiting at the U.S. consulate for my visa application when I came across this very touching poster which read “The biggest failure in life is the failure to try”, but the message went beyond seeking a visa.
-My maiden trip to Europe and N. America shook me out of my complacency and was a door-opener in several ways.
-By the end of my trip, I had returned home as a citizen diplomat.

-From the time I completed my MBA, I knew the limitations of a formal education.
-The MBA provided me with managerial acumen but what good was this without an understanding of Humanity and Creation?
-Through the course of my life, my biggest learning has been to play with the hand that has been dealt to you.
+Early in my career as a banker, the limitations of a formal education had struck me.
+The MBA provided me with managerial acumen but what good was this without an understanding of humanities and the social sciences.
+Initially, I looked back with regret for having been denied a liberal arts education, but alas, this was an opportunity to accept and play with the hand that had been dealt to me.
 Getting into regret mode or wishful thinking is always a setback.
-Since, I couldn’t afford a liberal arts education, I read voraciously to help fill the void.
+Since, a liberal arts education was out of reach, I read voraciously to help fill the void.”

-Through much of my life, I have gone out of my way to shun subscribing to any ideology be it social, economic or political.
-Wars fought on account of ideologies are the most treacherous.
-I am neither right-wing nor left wing; not radical nor conservative and nor am I a fence sitter.
-I look for what is agreeable in everyone and am prompted to search for goodness in all.
-Last but not the least, Life is incomplete without a sense of humour.
-If we can make our lives light-hearted and if we can instill love and laughter in our Being and in everything we do, then we have a recipe for making this journey fun and rewarding.
+Last but not the least, life is incomplete without a sense of humour.
+If we can make our lives light-hearted and if we can instill love and laughter in our Being and in everything we do, then we have a recipe for getting things right and making this journey fun.

-So, welcome to a new Humanity and let’s celebrate!
+So, welcome to a new Humanity and let’s make things go right!